newaetech/ChipShover/README.md

 * ChipSHOUTER® holder.
 * Pen-Style EM probe holder.

-These interposers can be 3D printed from files in the repo, or you can buy machined versions.
+The ChipSHOUTER mounting hardware is included in the PS1 kit, otherwise these interposers can be 3D printed or machined from files in the repo.

 ## Controllers